-You should never put anything in the mouth of someone who has a clonic tonic attack.
+It would help if you never put anything in the mouth of someone who has a clonic tonic attack.

 Many of the epilepsies that cause generalized seizures are believed to have a genetic basis.
-There are several types of generalized attacks
+There are several types of generalized attacks.

-In addition to occurring in people with focal epilepsy , those with generalized epilepsy may have clonic tonic seizures.
+In addition to occurring in people with focal epilepsy, those with generalized epilepsy may have clonic tonic seizures.

-It is very important that clinicians are able to distinguish between generalized-onset and partial-onset clonic tonic seizures, as treatment and research are different.
+Clinicians must be able to distinguish between generalized-onset and partial-onset clonic tonic seizures, as treatment and research are different.

 Clonic tonic seizures with a generalized onset will occur without warning.

 For clonic tonic seizures with a focal onset, the patient will usually receive a warning (aura) and may also experience simple partial or complex attacks.

 In this type of attack, the person briefly loses consciousness and looks into space (usually for less than 10 seconds), making an immediate recovery.